-Australia is the leading producer of colored diamond particularly pink, purple, red, and yellow diamonds.
+Australia is the world's leading producer of colored diamond particularly pink, purple, red, and yellow diamonds.
 Apart from the color diamonds, Australia also produces diamonds of low quality.
 Argyle mine operated by Rio Tinto is the largest diamond mine in the country producing approximately 12 million karats annually.
 Production has been on a decline due to depleted mines and insufficient discoveries of new mines.

 Botswana produces the most valuable diamonds in the world and ranks second in terms of karat quantity produced.
 The average size of diamond mined is larger and of more value than those produced in Russia.
 Jwaneng mine in Botswana produces approximately 10 million karats of high-quality diamond annually earning it the title of the richest diamond mine in the world.”
 Debswana; a 50-50 joint partnership between the government of Botswana and De Beers is responsible for mining the mineral in the country.
 Diamond accounts for sixty percent of the total exports from the country and twenty-five percent of the GDP.
 Most of the diamonds produced are of gem quality, dodecahedral nicely-shaped, and often greenish in color.

 Russia is the largest producer of diamonds in the world.
 The country is responsible for around 40 million carats worth of diamonds every year.
 ALROSA, a Russian company, is responsible for all diamonds mined in the country and sells the rough diamond to manufacturers of polished diamond in Hong Kong, Belgium, China, Israel, and India.
 In 2012, the Popigai asteroid crater was discovered and is suspected of holding "trillions of karats."
 ALROSA mined 36.2 million karats of diamonds in 2014 with much of it mined in the Siberian region.